The DeanBeat: Has the game industry hit its peak with crazy valuations or just begun its growth?

 “I don’t think these types of acquisitions make sense,” said one CEO that I spoke with.
 “They have almost no synergy with each other.
 I don’t understand that.
 A company needs a strategy.
 I don’t know what they’re building.
 It’s really crazy.”

-The currency that these companies like Embracer are using is stock, allowing it to acquire so many companies that it now has more than 6,000 employees.
+The currency that these companies like Embracer are using is stock, enabling it to acquire so many companies that it now has more than 6,000 employees.
 Embracer has a market value of $12 billion, and it can get access to capital at historically low-interest rates.
 It has been raising more money to finance its acquisitions, and it was able to announce last quarter that it had acquired a dozen new studios in a day.

 Iones defended his parent company, Embracer, and its behavior.
 He noted that deals such as the Gearbox one were structured so that only some of the money ($363 million) comes up front in cash and stock, while the rest of the $1 billion or so comes after six years.
 That motivates Gearbox CEO Randy Pitchford to stick around and help grow the company so it becomes a great deal for Embracer.